The Girl from Chickasaw County: The Complete Capitol Masters

-The Girl from Chickasaw County: The Complete Capitol Masters is an 8-disc box set compilation album by singer-songwriter Bobbie Gentry.
+The Girl from Chickasaw County: The Complete Capitol Masters is an out-of-print 8-disc box set compilation album by singer-songwriter Bobbie Gentry.
 It was released on September 21, 2018, by Capitol and UMe.
 It features Gentry’s entire recording career with Capitol Records, bringing together 7 studio albums, 75 previously unreleased tracks, including demos, alternate takes and live recordings from Gentry's BBC television series.

+It was nominated for the Grammy Award for Best Historical Album at the 62nd Annual Grammy Awards.

 Background

 Announced on July 27, 2018, Gentry’s 76th birthday, the album includes Gentry’s six solo albums, her collaboration album with Glen Campbell as well as over 70 previously unreleased recordings, including live recordings from Gentry’s 1968-1971 BBC series.
 The release has specially commissioned cover art by David Downton, and contains an 84-page book, eight postcards and a copy of Gentry’s original handwritten lyrics to her iconic hit, “Ode to Billie Joe”.
 The set was compiled by Andrew Batt who produced the unreleased material and wrote the essay included in the book.